na-na-hi/renget/archive/how2playba.md

 From 3* to UE50 it costs 2400 elephs.

 >Can I brick myself leveling up a student (e.g. Priconne)?
 No. At most you brick yourself by levelling the worse characters.

+>Okay, now actually tell me who I should max out
+UE40 the anniversary units, Ako, and Himari.
+Happy?

 ## Normal and Hard missions
 Puzzle gaming.
 Look at youtube videos (e.g. "Blue Archive Mission 3-5") or [use the wiki](https://bluearchive.wiki/wiki/Missions) if you don't know how to solve a puzzle (lol).